chivicoko/centinair/README.md

 # Centinair

-This is the frontend codebase of Centinair
+This is the frontend codebase of Centinair# smart-finance
+# Centinair-frontend